DIY Easter Sensory Bottle & I Spy Game for Kids

 “Where are all the Easter eggs?
 I can’t find them!”
-“Son, they are everywhere.
-Look for them.”

-Sometimes my kids can’t ‘find’ things that are right in front of their eggs.
+Sometimes it seems like my kids can’t find things that are right in front of their eyes.
+Yes, that includes their easter eggs filled with delicious treats.

-Yes, that includes colorful, plastic eggs filled with delicious treats.
-A great way to practice their focusing and observation skills is by playing fun games like I Spy.
+A great way to practice their observation skills is by playing fun games like I Spy.

 Learning About DIY Sensory Bottles: